[Article has been updated to include additional information from Prasarana Malaysia.]

 Rush hour on weekdays range from 7am – 9am and 5pm – 7pm.
 To keep up with the surge of commuters and reduce congestion, the LRT trains have to arrive every 3 minutes.

-This is when the 2-coach trains come in, helping reduce waiting times.
-They’re also usually parked at pocket tracks to help ease congestion at platforms during peak hours.
+Hence, the need for the 2-coach trains to reduce waiting time during the vital rush hour.
+The 2-coach trains are also usually parked at pocket tracks to help ease congestion at platforms during peak hours.

 REASON 2 – Provide support when 4-coach trains are under maintenance